Sharing Living Traditions:

 For communities on Virginia’s Northern Neck and Middle Peninsula, the oyster fishery was perhaps the largest and most influential industry from the mid-1800s to the mid-1900s.
 Men and women employed by the industry worked a variety of jobs, from boat cook, captain, and crew, to shore-based scow gangs and shuckers.
 Shucking in particular provided many employment opportunities for African Americans throughout the Chesapeake region.
 Sisters Deborah Pratt and Clementine Macon Boyd, whose parents met while working in one of the many small oyster houses that dotted the Northern Neck coastline, are two of the top shuckers in the world, each capable of deftly opening two dozen oysters in less than three minutes.
 Though the oyster industry has declined since the mid-1990s, shucking remains a highly competitive sport.
 Deborah and Clementine have each won the prestigious Virginia State Oyster Shucking Championship held every year in Urbanna and the National Oyster Shucking Championship in St. Mary’s County, Maryland, where they earned the right to compete in the International Oyster Opening Championship in Galway, Ireland.
 The two sisters have battled it out in three epic contests on the Virginia Folklife Stage at the Richmond Folk Festival, with Clementine pulling off the upset in the first match, and Deborah taking the next two.

 The traditional skill of making baskets from white oak is hundreds of years old and involves an in-depth study of the grain structure of the tree.
 Each white oak tree behaves differently, so basket makers must work with hundreds of trees to gain an intimate understanding of the nuances of the wood.
 Clyde Jenkins, known as one of the finest basket makers in the country, began making split-oak baskets at age eleven.
 Clyde grew up in the Shenandoah Mountains, where he still lives, and learned this unique craft from older members of the community.
 As a young man, Clyde worked for the Department of the Interior and was stationed at Shenandoah National Park, where he practiced stonework and other building crafts.
 It was there that Jenkins honed his craft as a basket maker.
-His fine basketry work was recognized by Colonial Williamsburg, and he soon became its primary basket supplier.
-Clyde has shared his love of basket making with his family, including his son, his brother, and his wife, Mary Lou Saurs.
+His fine basketry work was recognized by the Colonial Williamsburg Foundation, and he soon became its primary basket supplier.
+Clyde has shared his love of basket making with his family, including his son, his brother, and his wife, the late Mary Lou Sours.
 Clyde teaches basket making across the country and has demonstrated his talents at the Smithsonian Folklife Festival, the National Folk Festival, the Highlands Festival, and many others.
-He has showcased his talents at the Richmond Folk Festival on several occasions, last year demonstrating one of his other passions, the grafting of heirloom apple varieties.